|Assessment Type||Assessment length / details||Proportion|

 |Supplementary Assessment||Assignment 2 (1,500 words)||50%|

 On successful completion of this module students should be able to:

-2. Conduct a qualitative interview.
+3. Conduct a qualitative interview.

-3. Construct a survey questionnaire.
+4. Construct and use a basic survey questionnaire.

-5. Read and critically assess empirical criminological research studies.
+6. Have a developing understanding of how to critically assess empirical criminological research studies.

 |Skills Type||Skills details|